Today's Articles

 A transformed Super Dome

 Formed on August 23rd, Katrina was a Category 5 hurricane that made landfall on Florida and Louisiana until August 31st, causing catastrophic damage, particularly in New Orleans and the surrounding areas, and over 1,200 deaths.
-Subsequent flooding caused largely as a result of fatal engineering flaws in the flood protection system known as levees around the city of New Orleans precipitated most of the loss of lives.
+Subsequent flooding was largely caused by fatal engineering flaws in the flood protection system, known as levees, around New Orleans, precipitating most of the loss of lives.

 New Poem Each Day